Conversations about diversity in the workforce are on high volume.

 As a nation, Kiwis feel very strongly about equality and equal rights.
 Our recent work exploring New Zealand culture has reaffirmed the Kiwi hardwired sense of fairness, which we see emerges in a belief in social equivalence for example – one of the Kiwi codes we identified.
 Kiwis feel passionately that we should behave in a way that gives everyone a fair go and equal opportunity so it vexes us that, while business and the economy are doing well, social conditions are getting worse for many people.

 Another code that we identify with as New Zealanders is our self-determination, so it’s not surprising we support the rights of women and are proud to have a strong history in women’s suffrage.
-(September 2018 marks 125 years since women were given the vote in New Zealand the first self-governing country in the world to grant the right to vote to all adult women.)
+(September 2018 marked 125 years since women were given the vote in New Zealand, the first self-governing country in the world to grant the right to vote to all adult women.)
 And we can also be somewhat proud of our record in climbing gradually up the Global Gender Gap Index, ranking 9th in the world in 2017 (compared to 35th for Australia – Iceland takes out the top spot).

 But it’s not just about fairness and the moral high ground.
 For marketing and communications, it’s also about how effectively we communicate with women as employees, as customers and as shareholders.